 For each property where such an indicator occurred, we completed an impairment evaluation.
-After completing this process, we determined that for each of the operating properties evaluated, undiscounted cash flows over the holding period were in excess of carrying value and, therefore, we did not record any impairment losses for these properties for the years ended December 31, 2022 and 2021.
+After completing this process, we determined that for each of the operating properties evaluated, undiscounted cash flows over the holding period were in excess of carrying value and, therefore, we did not record any impairment losses for these properties for the years ended December 31, 2024, 2023 and 2022.
+Significant adverse changes in the critical accounting estimates and judgements used in the impairment evaluation would need to occur for the undiscounted cash flows over the holding period to be less than the carrying value for each operating property evaluated as of December 31, 2024.